zelitosaide/react-js-course/src/api/memo/react-api/README_MEMO.md

   If your app is like this site, and most interactions are coarse (like replacing a page or an entire section), memoization is usually unnecessary.
 On the other hand, if your app is more like a drawing editor, and most interactions are granular (like moving shapes), then you might find memoization very helpful.

+  Optimizing with `memo` is only valuable when your component re-renders often with the same exact props, and its re-rendering logic is expensive.
+If there is no perceptible lag when your component re-renders, `memo` is unnecessary.
+Keep in mind that `memo` is completely useless if the props passed to your component are always different, such as if you pass an object or a plain function defined during rendering.
+This is why you will often need [`useMemo`](https://beta.reactjs.org/apis/react/useMemo#skipping-re-rendering-of-components) and [`useCallback`](https://beta.reactjs.org/apis/react/useCallback#skipping-re-rendering-of-components) to together with `memo`.

 </details>